aaditya8959/Notes/README.md

 # Notes

-This repository contains a collection of write-ups on some topics of personal interest.
+This repository consists of a collection of write-ups on some topics of personal interest.